 #2 No Active Employment

-If you cannot prove that you are employed or have been employed in recent past, you will earn a negative point for your extension of status visa application.
+If you cannot prove that you are employed or have been employed in the recent past, you will earn a negative point for your extension of status visa application.

 #3 Health Insurance & Personal Assets